influxdata/docs-v2/content/v2.0/influx-templates/use.md

 ---
-title: Use an Influx Template
+title: Use an Influx template
 description: >
   placeholder
 menu: